apecloud/kubeblocks/docs/developer_docs/fault_injection/gcp-fault.md

 ### Stop

-Chaos Mesh injects the `node-stop` fault into the specified GCP instance so that the GCP instance will be unavailable in 3 minutes.
+The command below injects the `node-stop` fault into the specified GCP instance so that the GCP instance will be unavailable in 3 minutes.

 ```bash
 kbcli fault node stop [node1] [node2] -c=gcp --region=us-central1-c --duration=3m